 Every year before Eurovision rolls around we like to compile a useful guide to the host city for visiting music fans and 2017 was no different as we discovered the wonderful capital of Ukraine, Kyiv.

 This year we couldn’t make it to Kyiv for a recce trip before Eurovision itself so we enlisted the help of two local bloggers and tour guides Amy of The Wayfarer’s Book and Sviatoslava of Kyiv Friendly Tours.
-Combined with our own experiences, we’ve got all the information you’ll need to know about visiting Kyiv on a 48 hour trip – where to eat, what to see and do, and how to get around!
+Combined with our own experiences during a week in Kyiv in May 2017, we’ve got all the information you’ll need to know about visiting Kyiv on a 48 hour trip – where to eat, what to see and do, and how to get around!

 You’ve seen the city’s name written as both Kiev and Kyiv, which may have confused you, but here’s a tip: use the latter.
 The former – Kiev – is the anglicised version of the Russian name for Ukraine’s capital city.
 But, Kyiv, or Київ, is the Ukrainian version and has been the widely adopted version for the past decade.

 It’s worth noting just how huge Ukraine is in relation to other European countries (about twice the size of Germany and seven times the size of Ireland) and Kyiv is equally massive in comparison to other capitals.
 Similar to the populations of cities like Rome, Madrid and Chicago, to put it into perspective: Kyiv’s population matches that of Munich and Milan combined, five times that of Oslo, and approximately 25 times the population of Reykjavik.